kurtjd/kurtjd.github.io/_posts/2022-07-13-chipngo-dev-4-firmware-porting-emulator.md

 ---
 layout: post
-title: "CHIPnGo Dev #4 - Porting the Emulator"
+title: "CHIPnGo Dev #4 - Firmware: Porting the Emulator"
 ---

 Before I was going to get started wiring up components on the breadboard, I had to first port my emulator to the MCU.
 Initially this wasn't too difficult, since the emulator was written in C and was already somewhat optimized.
 This mostly entailed removing the XO-CHIP aspects from the emulator, removing the SDL code for graphics+keyboard, and adding some time-keeping functions which I had originally relied on the operating system to provide.